user-nyctophile/Login-Register-Page/README.md

 # Login-Register-Page
-This Login / Register page is created through HTML,CSS Only.
+This Login / Register page is created through HTML,CSS Only.<br>
 It is just the frontend part of a Login/Register Page.

 <img src="resources/images/loginsetup.png">